thalium/icebox/www/content/posts/getting_started.md

 ntdll!RtlUserThreadStart+0x21
 ```

-During startup, the icebox core has attached itself to the live VirtualBox VM named "win10", detected various kernel structures, like the kernel base address, or the current KPCR (Kernel Processor Control Region).
+During startup, the Icebox core has attached itself to the live VirtualBox VM named "win10", detected various kernel structures, like the kernel base address, or the current KPCR (Kernel Processor Control Region).

 The Desktop Windows Manager process has been found with PID 896 and we loaded symbols from modules "kernel32" & "kernelbase".
-Note that you will need to have _NT_SYMBOL_PATH defined so icebox can read & parse PDBs.
+Note that you will need to have _NT_SYMBOL_PATH defined so Icebox can read & parse PDBs.

 Eventually, we break on every `ntdll!NtWaitForSingleObject` function call from dwm.exe and print the current callstack.